Scala Tutorials Part #2 - Type Inference & types in Scala

 The above example is pseudo code and the syntax is not much of importance.
 It returns true if the sum is less than 10 and false if greater.
 We can translate/build up from this example to other complicated workflows.

 Many algorithms work in almost the same manner.
 If there are any type errors such as multiplying two strings, it would throw an exception.

 Some entry level haskell programming will really help to understand this better.
 Learn you a haskell is a good website to start with.

 Hindley-Milner algorithm is also called as Global type inference.
-It reads the whole of the code and deduces the types.
-Scala’s type system works a little different as explained below.
+It reads the source code as a whole and deduces the types.
+Scala’s type system works a little different.

 Scala’s follows a combination of sub-typing and local type inference.
 I tend to compare it with Haskell, since it one of the most famous Functional Programming(F.P) paradigm language out there.

 If we consider the below code, it gives a compile time error in Intellij.

 Syntax details can be ignored for now (we can deal with lot more detail while learning methods).
 The program computes the factorial value based on the number passed in.
 If we notice the error, the compiler is not able to infer/deduce the type of the recursive function.
 The same(similar) code can be used in haskell without any errors.